kartta-labs/Project/README.md

    filesystem and running processes for the container.
 In particular, you can use this to view the nginx config, application log files, or running processes.

-1. All the config files and application code for the editor and mapwarper apps, as well as all nginx conf files, are "mounted" inside the containers from their corresponding location in the 'Project' directory on your workstation (the docker "host").
+1. All the config files and application code for the editor and warper apps, as well as all nginx conf files, are "mounted" inside the containers from their corresponding location in the 'Project' directory on your workstation (the docker "host").
 You can edit these files with an editor on the host, and the